DarkGhostHunter/Captchavel/README.md

 ### Accessing the reCAPTCHA response

-You can access the reCAPTCHA response using the `ReCaptcha` facade, which will return the reCAPTCHA Response from the servers, with useful helpers so you don't have to dig in the raw response:
+You can access the reCAPTCHA response in three ways: using the `ReCaptcha` facade, the `recaptcha()` helper, and just resolving it from the Service Container with `app('recaptha')`.

+These methods will return the reCAPTCHA Response from the servers, with useful helpers so you don't have to dig in the raw response:

 ```php
 <?php